matthewg42/Gnostic/README.txt

 Build Dependencies
 ------------------

 - A recent Qt.
-4.x should work, I used 4.7
+4.x should work.
+4.8 is known to be good on Linux.
-- Qwt.
-I use Qwt-6.0.0-rc5 on win32, and SVN export on Ubuntu.
+- Qwt 6.x
 - gcc goodness.
 On win32 this is bundled with Qt.